project-cemetery/pick-by-lang/README.md

 console.log(pickRu(content)) // { title: 'Магазин' }
 ```

-`pickByLang` return `pick` function for exact language.
-That function can apply to any object with some rules:
+Lib can handke objects with some rules:

 1. Any field can contains some language variants.
 If field do not contain language variants, it will be provided as is.